EarningsCall/earningscall-python/README.md

 earningscall.enable_requests_cache = False
 ```

 ### Retry Strategy

-The library uses a retry strategy to handle rate limiting and HTTP 5xx errors.
-The default retry strategy is to wait 3 seconds, then 6 seconds, then 12 seconds, then 24 seconds, then 48 seconds.
-If the request fails after 5 attempts, the library will raise an exception.
+The library implements a flexible retry strategy to handle rate limiting and HTTP 5xx errors effectively.
+By default, it retries with increasing delays: 3 seconds, 6 seconds, 12 seconds, 24 seconds, and finally 48 seconds.
+If the request fails after five attempts, the library raises an exception.

+#### Customizing the Retry Strategy
-Depending on your use case, you may want to customize the retry strategy.
-For example, if you are more latency sensitive, you may want to lower the base delay and decrease the maximum number of attempts.

-For the plans such as "Starter" which includes the lowest rate limits, it's useful to have a higher base delay and more attempts.
+Depending on your specific requirements, you can adjust the retry strategy.
+For latency-sensitive applications, consider reducing the base delay and limiting the number of retry attempts.
+Conversely, for plans with lower rate limits, such as the "Starter" plan, a higher base delay with more retry attempts can improve reliability.
+For higher-rate-limit plans, such as "Enterprise," a shorter delay and fewer attempts may be more appropriate.

-However, for the plans such as "Enterprise" which includes higher rate limits, it's useful to have a lower base delay and fewer attempts.

-You can customize the retry strategy by setting the `retry_strategy` variable.
+To customize the retry behavior, set the `retry_strategy` variable with the desired parameters:

-* strategy: "exponential" | "linear" - the type of retry strategy to use
+- **strategy**: "exponential" | "linear" — defines the type of retry strategy.
-* base_delay: float (in seconds) - the base delay between retries
+- **base_delay**: float (in seconds) — specifies the delay between retries.
-* max_attempts: int (number of attempts) - the maximum number of retries
+- **max_attempts**: int — sets the maximum number of retry attempts.

 #### Default Retry Strategy

-The following is the default retry strategy:
+Below is the default retry configuration:

 ```python
 import earningscall